Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

   * changing the `MPD@type` from `dynamic` to `static`

+Note that these changes may happen all at the same time, or the first two may be applied first and the second change only in yet another update.

 ### Extracting a time period from continuous live ### {#live2vod_content-offering-extraction}

-In the scenario, for which a part from the live service extracted and made available as On-Demand content, basically all recommendations from the common aspects in clause [[#live2vod_content-offering-common-aspects]] apply.
+In the scenario, for which a part from the live service is extracted and made available as On-Demand content, all recommendations from the common aspects in clause [[#live2vod_content-offering-common-aspects]] apply.

 ### Transition between Live and On-Demand ### {#live2vod_content-offering-transition}